DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Is that really ok?
 Stopping at place where we're so easy to be spotted..."

 "Right, if it would be demons they'd destroyed us alongside ruins, no questions asked.
-I hope foreign gods are not here."
+I hope sidhes are not here."

 Both Saki and Ashlan were looking around in worry.
 For these two who grew up in underground city in constant battles with demons, it was unthinkable to leave cars in broad day.